Structure of the United States Army

 The structure of the United States Army is complex, and can be interpreted in several different ways: active/reserve, operational/administrative, and branches/functional areas.

 From time to time the Department of the Army issues Department of the Army General Orders.
 In addition to base closures, unit citations, certain awards such as the Medal of Honor and Legion of Merit, they may concern the creation of JROTC units and structural changes to the Army.
 These are listed by year on the Army Publishing Directorate's website.

-This page aims to portray the current overall structure of the US Army.

 History

 Prior to 1903, members of the National Guard were considered state soldiers unless federalized by the President.
 Since the Militia Act of 1903, all National Guard soldiers have held dual status: as National Guardsmen under the authority of the governors of their states and as a reserve of the U.S. Army under the authority of the President.

 Since the adoption of the total force policy, in the aftermath of the Vietnam War, reserve component soldiers have taken a more active role in U.S. military operations.
 Reserve and Guard units took part in the Gulf War, peacekeeping in Kosovo, and the 2003 invasion of Iraq.

 Although the present-day Army exists as an all-volunteer force, augmented by Reserve and National Guard forces, measures exist for emergency expansion in the event of a catastrophic occurrence, such as a large scale attack against the U.S. or the outbreak of a major global war.

 The final stage of Army mobilization, known as "activation of the unorganized militia" would effectively place all able-bodied males in the service of the U.S. Army.

-During World War I, the "National Army" was organized to fight the conflict.
+During World War I, the National Army was organized to fight the conflict.
 It was demobilized at the end of World War I.

 After World War I, former units were replaced by the Regular Army, the Organized Reserve Corps, and the State Militias.
-In the 1920s and 1930s, the "career" soldiers were known as the "Regular Army" with the "Enlisted Reserve Corps" and "Officer Reserve Corps" augmented to fill vacancies when needed.
+In the 1920s and 1930s, the "career" soldiers were known as the "Regular Army" with the Enlisted Reserve Corps and Officer Reserve Corps augmented to fill vacancies when needed.

-In 1941, the "Army of the United States" was founded to fight World War II.
+In 1941, the Army of the United States was founded to fight World War II.
 The Regular Army, Army of the United States, the National Guard, and Officer/Enlisted Reserve Corps (ORC and ERC) existed simultaneously.